Suspense Comics #3

 FM: Yes, we would very much like to include that comic in our auction!

 Fred sent me a FedEx shipping label and I sent Heritage the comic.
-It was included in their October auction, and the hammer price was $13,000.
-Heritage operates with a 15% buyer's premium and a 15% seller's commmission, meaning that the buyer actually paid $14,950. and I received a check for $11,050.
+It was included in their October 2002 auction, and the hammer price was $13,000.
+Heritage operated at that time with a 15% buyer's premium and a 15% seller's commmission, meaning that the buyer actually paid $14,950. and I received a check for $11,050.

 I'm fairly sure that it was purchased in 2002 by Metropolis Comics, because I saw it in their display at a convention.
 But in any event, it was sold again via Heritage Auctions in 2005 for the same price, and again via Heritage in 2006 with a hammer price of $8,380, so the price actually declined over the next few years.
 Note that these are all sales of the same exact comic, with the same CGC certification number, not different copies of Suspense Comics #3.
 There were some sales of other copies.